CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 fw2               swp1                      down       Unknown    off     RJ45      n/a                  n/a              Thu Sep 17 21:07:38 2020
 ...
 ```
+{{</expand>}}
 ### View Detailed Module Information for a Given Device

-You can view detailed information about the transceiver modules on each interface port, including serial number, transceiver type, connector and attached cable length.
-You can also view the module information for a given device by adding a hostname to the `show` command.
+- View detailed information about the transceiver modules on each interface port, including serial number, transceiver type, connector, and attached cable length.
+- View the module information for a given device by adding a hostname to the `show` command.

+{{<expand "Example show interfaces physical module command">}}

-This example shows the detailed module information for the interface ports on *leaf02* switch.
+The following example shows detailed module information for the interface ports on *leaf02* switch:

 ```
 cumulus@switch:~$ netq leaf02 show interfaces physical module